 1st Stop: Torquay

 Torquay is a laid back beach town with a big heart.
-It has a walkable ‘downtown’ area which has some great shops and restaurants, a couple of beaches, and a lovely foreshore.
+It has a walkable ‘downtown’ area which has some great shops and restaurants, a lovely foreshore, and a couple of beaches in Torquay.

 Known for its chic bohemian vibe, Torquay should be your go-to place to grab a coffee and stroll the beach before embarking on your Great Ocean Road tour 2 days.
 If you have a little longer then check out all the other great things to do in Torquay here.